victortosin02/kubernetes_airflow/README.md

 # Kubernetes for Data Engineering

-This repository contains the necessary configuration files and DAGs (Directed Acyclic Graphs) for setting up a robust data engineering environment using Kubernetes and Apache Airflow.
-It includes the setup for the Kubernetes Dashboard, which provides a user-friendly web interface for managing Kubernetes clusters, and Apache Airflow, a platform to programmatically author, schedule, and monitor workflows.
+This repository contains the necessary configuration of an e-commerce company seeking to build a scalable and automated data pipeline management system to process and analyze real-time data from multiple sources, including website interactions, order management systems, inventory databases, and customer feedback.
+The goal is to achieve efficient data ingestion, processing, and monitoring while maintaining flexibility in scaling and managing data engineering tasks.

+## Objective
+Implement a Kubernetes-based data engineering environment with Apache Airflow for orchestrating complex workflows, enabling real-time data processing, scalability, and efficient resource management.

 ## Repository Structure